 In addition, FDA doesn’t recognize cannabidiol (CBD)—the cannabinoid that can be sourced from hemp and marijuana plants—as a lawful ingredient in dietary supplements or conventional foods.
 The agency does not appear to be actively regulating the industry

 .“We think our current regulatory structure is an appropriate overlay of it,” Jeff Lawrence,the director of the Division of Environmental Health and Sustainability with CDPHE, said in an interview, “but we may have an epiphany at some point and time.
 It’s just it hasn’t occurred yet.
 And I don’t see it because if we’re going to say it’s [industrial hemp] just like any other food commodity, federal and our state good manufacturing practices … handle that well.”

 FDA adopted 21 CFR 111 in 2007 for the dietary supplement industry.
-These cGMPs are intended to ensure products consistently meet agreed specifications for identity, purity, strength and composition, and that the products have been manufactured, packaged, labeled and held under conditions to prevent them from being tampered with..
+These cGMPs are intended to ensure products consistently meet agreed specifications for identity, purity, strength and composition, and that the products have been manufactured, packaged and labeled in the USA and held under conditions to prevent them from being tampered with..